 (h) act as World Sailing ambassadors across the sport in all matters related to sustainability, actively promoting the vision and work of the sport.

-Athletes’ Commission
+Athletes’ Committee

-8.9 The Athletes’ Commission
+8.4 The Athletes’ Committee

 Constituting the Commission

-8.9.1 The Athletes’ Commission is a non-political consultative body that offers advice and assistance to World Sailing on matters and issues of relevance to Olympic and Paralympic sailors, and acts as a link between active Olympic and Paralympic sailors and World Sailing.
+8.4.1 The Athletes’ Committee is a non-political consultative body that offers advice and assistance to World Sailing on matters and issues of relevance to Olympic and Paralympic sailors, and acts as a link between active Olympic and Paralympic sailors and World Sailing.

-8.9.2 Members of the Athletes’ Commission shall be decided as follows:
+8.4.2 Members of the Athletes’ Committee shall be decided as follows:

-(a) the Athletes’ Commission shall comprise nine members; the term of membership shall be eight years;
+(a) the Athletes’ Committee shall comprise nine members; the term of membership shall be eight years;

 (b) there shall be a maximum of one member from any Olympic or Paralympic sailing event;